Sapele

 Entandrophragma cylindricum is a tree of the genus Entandrophragma of the family Meliaceae.
 It is commonly known as sapele or sapelli (/səˈpiːliː/ sə-PEE-lee) or sapele mahogany, as well as aboudikro, assi, and muyovu.

 Origin of the name

 The name sapele comes from the city of Sapele in Nigeria, where the tree flourishes.
-African Timber and Plywood (AT&P), a division of the United Africa Company, had a factory at this location where the wood, along with African whitewood and African mahogany was processed into timber which was then exported from the Port of Sapele.
+African Timber and Plywood, a division of the United Africa Company, had a factory at this location where the wood, along with African whitewood and African mahogany, was processed into timber which was then exported.